 The towns and villages in the mountains of Jebel Nafusa are predominantly populated by Berbers, who constructed multi-purpose dwellings known as qasrs.
 The qasrs were at once granaries, forts and homes for families and although they are no longer used as such, they remain relatively intact despite their precarious positioning on cliff edges and hilltops.
 The medina of Ghadames, located on the northern edge of the Sahara Desert, is a World Heritage Site where whitewashed alleyways hide vividly decorated and cool interiors.

 On the way back to Tripoli I broke the journey with a visit to the town of Gharyan, where the local population constructed underground dwellings to avoid the searing heat of a Libyan summer.
 All in all, a visit to Jebel Nafusa is a great lesson in traditional Libyan architecture and town planning.

 The Akakus Mountains, with their extraordinary rock formations, were the canvas for pre-historic artists.
 Here you will find images of everyday life and animals more usually associated with central and southern Africa, dating back to 10,000BC.
 I spent five days exploring the Akakus and the Ubari Sand Sea, traveling in a 4WD vehicle and camping under a full moon.
 Salty lakes break up the rolling Ubari Dunes and are a great place for a swim after a couple of days in the wild.

-However, the best aspect of these desert expeditions is the company of the drivers and chefs, who manage to convey a brilliant sense of humour despite the language barrier.
+However, the best aspect of these desert expeditions is the company of the drivers and chefs, who manage to convey a brilliant sense of humor despite the language barrier.
 Travel to Libya is not without its challenges, but the rewards of discovering a magnificent, ancient land sealed off from the outside world for so much of our lifetime more than made up for these during my visit.

 Was this useful?